galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

 ```
 Which only defines its packaging type as `bundle` and that it is a child module of the parent project.

-For the OBR to be generated that contains our test bundles we need to setup the obr module as so:
+For the OBR to be generated that contains our test bundles we need to setup the `obr` module like so:
 ```
 <project
     xmlns="http://maven.apache.org/POM/4.0.0"